 “Growing up was so much fun for me because I always had sports to focus on,” says Alyson.
 “In school, if I didn’t feel like the popular one, or I faced a particular challenge, I don’t think I liked it but it wasn’t a big deal because I could just go off and do some sort of sport.
 I’d be able to carry on without dwelling on the drama because I had something better to focus on.”

 As a student at Kingston Collegiate & Vocational Institute (KCVI) in Ontario, that something better was soccer, volleyball, basketball, figure skating and national caliber rowing.
-The sports taught her to be determined, and that “you have to work so hard to be good at something.”
-Alyson also credits her parents for empowering her and her three brothers with a very strong work ethic.
+Those sports taught her to be determined, and that “you have to work so hard to be good at something.”
+She also credits her parents for empowering her and her three brothers with a very strong work ethic.
 “They provided every opportunity to do everything we wanted, yet on the flip side, my brothers and I were never handed anything on a platter,” she says.
 “It was very clear that you had to work to get what you want.”

 Another favour Alyson’s parents did her was to take the family to Whistler when the kids were in their teens.
 The four Walker children spent a week there with family friends, learning to ski and helping out at the medical conference their father David was running.
 Alyson fell in love with the sport and the surroundings, and went back to Whistler immediately after graduating high school in 1992.

 While living on the west coast, she met some people who sold her on the idea of tree planting, which she ended up doing in Northern Ontario for the following six summers.
-“Tree planting teaches you so many lessons,” says Alyson.
+“Tree planting teaches you so many lessons,” she says.
 “You have to work hard, because you get paid per tree.
 And you’re a woman in a manual labour world, so you have to work for respect.”

 Being a woman didn’t stop her from being one of the top performers on the job.
 Her drive earned her enough money to fund her undergraduate degree at McGill University.
 She studied anatomy and environmental science, while playing soccer and skiing for the varsity teams.